the0epicguy/Smart-Waste-Management-System/DSA_mini_project/README.md

 The system provides a live dashboard where administrators can:

-- Monitor all bins by fill level, area, and urgency status
+- Monitor all bins by fill level, area and urgency status
 - Receive automatic URGENT alerts for bins at or above 90% capacity
 - Sort and queue bins by **shortest road distance from the depot** using Dijkstra's algorithm
 - Dispatch trucks along the road-optimal route, collecting all bins in a target area in a single trip